 A 2015 Bank of England report focused on the impact of wages across different occupation groups.
 They found that the biggest impact of immigration was felt in the semi/unskilled services sector where a 10 percentage point rise in the proportion of immigrants in the sector was associated with a 2 percent reduction in wages.
 On average wages the Bank of England concluded that immigration has ‘a small, significant, negative impact’.
 (See here)

 NIESR (Click here) did not study wage distribution impacts, but it did report that its modelling found a small negative impact on real wage growth in the UK caused by net immigration from those countries that joined the EU in 2004.

 Fiscal impacts affect taxpayers.
-Assessment of them looks at the additional tax revenues generated by migrants and then compares these with the amount of public spending on those public services, like health or education, which migrants consume.
-Estimates of the net fiscal impact range from the positive to the negative, but all are characterized by being extremely small in relation to the size of the overall UK fiscal deficit – which, in 2011-12, is projected at around £120 billion.
+Assessment of them looks at the additional tax revenues generated by migrants and then compares these with the amount of public spending on those public services, like health or education, that migrants consume.
+Estimates of the net fiscal impact range from the positive to the negative, but all are characterized by being small relative to the size of the overall UK fiscal deficit – which, in 2015-16, is projected at around £69 billion.
 Table 1 shows a number of estimates produced in recent years by various researchers:

 |Research Source||Net Fiscal Contribution (£ billion)||Year|

 |Migration Watch UK||-5.0||2003-04|

 |Dustmann and Frattini (2013)||-5.6||1995-2011|

 |Migration Watch UK (2014)||-6.8 to -9.4||1995-2011|

 These estimates are different because of differences in assumptions used – for example, whether expenditure on the children of migrants should be wholly allocated to the UK-born population when calculating fiscal impacts.
 Leaving such differences aside, what all these estimates suggest is that any impacts, positive or negative, are likely to be very small.